ES-1085/f2025-ds1-project-rare1/proposal/proposal.md

 3. How does the progress across a year differ for a multi-year student compared to a first time student?

-4. How does the proficiency in various categories differ by age range (B-1, 1-2, 2-3)?
+4. What are the effects of IEP students on non-IEP students in the classroom?

 5. How does growth for students compare by different seasons (fall to winter, winter to spring)?